-Students generally earn $10/hr with seven hours per week over Fall and Spring Semesters, about 20 hours per week over summer, maximum amounts of $1,000 in Fall, $1,000 Spring, $3000 for Summer, paid through the Penn State Altoona Office of Research and Sponsored Programs and the Elizabeth and George Gardner Fellowship in Political Science.
+Students generally earn $10 an hour with seven hours per week over the fall and spring semesters and about twenty hours per week over the summer.
+The maximum amount of earnings is $1,000 in the fall and spring and $3,000 in the summer, paid through the Penn State Altoona Office of Research and Sponsored Programs and the Elizabeth and George Gardner Fellowship in Political Science.

 Student Research with Dr. Blackmon